Geospatial Intelligence Unlocks Career Paths for Problem Solvers

 Farming is a way of life that’s both steady and unpredictable.
 Most days, farmers rise with the sun and work until it sets—a steady pattern put on repeat, year after year.
 Until harvest time comes, however, there’s always that lingering feeling of uncertainty.
 Will all the hard work pay off?
 Will it be a bumper crop, or a yield too low to pay the bills?
 Mother nature alone can wipe out an entire season with a single storm.

 While the work is steady on the farm, the results are agonizingly unpredictable.
 Technology has streamlined the tilling, sowing and fertilizing, but even the most skilled farmer can’t out-engineer nature.
 Still, there is hope, and it’s coming from a group of Northland Community & Technical College graduates armed with a specialized skill set: map reading.

 If there is such a thing as an “average map reader,” these Northland grads aren’t it.
-After two years of training in the Geospatial Intelligence Analysis program, they walk out as superhero map readers.
+After two years of training in the Geospatial Intelligence Analysis program — now offered online, as well as on campus — they walk out as superhero map readers.
 They don’t just know how to read maps (any map, that is)… they build maps.
 Maps that can save a farmer’s field from an invasive weed infestation, periodic flooding or even drought.